 From April to October weddings, the minimum number of guests required is 100 adults on Saturdays, 75 on Fridays and Sundays.For November to March weddings, the minimum required is 50 adults.

-As soon as you decide the intended marriage date email or call the event coordinators to confirm availability.
+As soon as you decide the intended marriage date, you might want to email or call the event coordinators to confirm availability.

 Couples told me that in December when they got engaged they were not able to secure any date between February and November of the following year.
 Winter weddings are not that popular in Canada and you might be able to find a few dates available.
 To inquire about availability, please visit the event space inquiries page or call (416) 667-6295.